Netflix/lemur/docs/administration.rst

         If set to True, Entrust will use the primary client ID of 1, which applies to most use-case.
         Otherwise, Entrust will first lookup the clientId before ordering the certificate.

-.. data:: ENTRUST_DEFAULT_EKU
+.. data:: ENTRUST_INFER_EKU
     :noindex:

-        Controls the eku field setting to certificate create requests; defaults to "SERVER_AND_CLIENT_AUTH".

-.. data:: ENTRUST_USE_EKU
-    :noindex:

-        Controls if the eku field is set for certificate create requests; defaults to True.
+        When set, we attempt to determine the appropriate EKU field setting; if we can't tell, we default to "SERVER_AND_CLIENT_AUTH"; default = False.

 Verisign Issuer Plugin
 ~~~~~~~~~~~~~~~~~~~~~~